-To start, let's take a look at common situations where out-of-pocket costs can occur.
+To start, let's take a look at situations where out-of-pocket costs can occur.

-Most people who’ve worked and paid taxes are automatically enrolled in Part A. This helps cover hospital stays and nursing care but not doctors' visits or long-term care.
+Generally, most people who’ve worked and paid taxes don’t pay a premium for Original Medicare Part A. Original Medicare Part A helps cover hospital stays and nursing care but not doctors' visits or long-term care.

 There are some out-of-pocket costs you’ll have to pay on your own.
-For example, you probably won’t have to pay a premium for Part A if you paid payroll taxes when you were employed.
-However, there is a deductible you’ll have to meet before your Part A benefits kick in.
+For example, you generally won’t have to pay a premium for Original Medicare Part A if you paid payroll taxes when you were employed.
+However, there is a deductible you’ll have to meet before your Original Medicare Part A benefits kick in.

 In 2021, the annual deductible is $1,484 per benefit period before the plan pays for hospitalizations.
 Generally, it covers about 80% of Medicare-approved inpatient costs for the first 60 days of a hospitalization.
 If your stay is longer than that, or if a service is above the Medicare-approved amount, you'll be responsible for paying extra.